XunaXu/Jekyll-Iris/source/_posts/2016-10-21-How to set up your blog site using Jekyll and Github.md

 Great news, you have spent absolutely zero money to own a blog site so far.
 You maybe happy with a generic github domain, as yourUserName.github.io, but you may want to have a domain ending with .com, .net, .org etc. Here is a youtube tutorial which helped me to set it up.
 [How to: Free Website Hosting + Custom Domain with Github Pages](https://www.youtube.com/watch?v=CJLb8UUIJPg)

+Don't forget to update the url variable in _config.yml to whatever domain name you decided to buy.

 <br/>

 ---